David W. Nevin: Political career

 Nevin never stopped showing an interest in local politics after his 1877 district attorney defeat.
 Ever since his encounter with Abraham Lincoln at the age of 10 he had been a lifelong progressive Lincolnite Republican.

 He would hold a series of roles in the city government before being elected as a city councilor for the second and third ward.
 By 1888 he was the council president and he motioned for the creation of the Easton Industrial Association to help bring industrial jobs to the city.
 Nevin would be elected mayor in 1911 and take office in 1912 serving two terms until 1920.
 Nevin is best remembered for his tough on crime platform.
-Easton, at the time, was a resort town people from New York and other cities to go and commit vices they otherwise wouldn't be able to, the largest of which was prostitution.
+Easton, at the time, was a resort town for people from New York City and other cities to go and commit vices they otherwise wouldn't be able to, the largest of which was prostitution.
 Nevin would make it his top priority to shut down the city's 27 brothels in a manner that wouldn't be embarrassing to the women working in them.
 During his time as mayor he also worked to expand the city's fire and police departments.
 Additionally, in 1913 the city abolished the "select and common councils" for a new city commission government.
-The old system had a large 36 member elected "common" council that would represent the 25,000 residents of the city, while the "select" council was appointed by the mayor.
+The old system had 36 members elected to a "common" council that would represent the 25,000 residents of the city, while the "select" council was appointed by the mayor.
 This system was heavily criticized due to having the unelected select council having almost all the power, and with there being too many members of the common council resulting in endless political infighting.

+Nevin died at his home in Easton on March 31, 1945.

 Legacy

-Nevin park still bares the mayors namesake and in 2014 a $200,000 replica of the city's original iron fountain was restored to the park.
+Nevin Park still bears the mayor's name, and in 2014 a $200,000 replica of the city's original iron fountain was restored to the park.
 Near the end of his second term, local historian William Jacob Heller wrote that Nevin had contributed to Easton's development "perhaps more than any living man."
 Nevin was married and had three sons, Samuel W. Nevin, D. Burrowes Nevin and John D. Nevin.
 His father was an Elder of the College Point Presbyterian church.
-Due to Nevin's long life he would often talk about his trip to Gettsyburg when he was 10 years old and lamented that: "I wish I had extended my hand, for if the president had taken one step toward me we could have shaken hands."
+Due to Nevin's long life he would often talk about his trip to Gettysburg when he was 10 years old and lamented that: "I wish I had extended my hand, for if the president had taken one step toward me we could have shaken hands."